seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 # Comments/feedback on the lab itself

 It would have been helpful to have some more detailed resources about understanding Pitest mutation descriptions.
-As well it would have been helpful to determine a faster way to run Pistest as some group memebers were able to run the tests in 5-10 minutes, and for others it took 25-35 minutes.
+As well it would have been helpful to determine a faster way to run Pistest as some group members were able to run the tests in 5-10 minutes, and for others it took 25-35 minutes.
 The lab was very time consuming our group found that it was taking hours to just improve mutation scores by 1%.